The North Delhi Municipal Corporation (NDMC) is likely to run sealing action after September

 “As directed by the Environment Pollution (Prevention and Control) EPCA, we will initiate awareness Programme in industrial areas from next week and it will continue till September 28.
 And after that officials will start checking factories in confirming or industrial areas and take immediate action,” said senior North Corporation official.

-“We will submit full compliance report after interval of time to the EPCA,”said the official.
+“We will submit a full compliance report after an interval of time to the EPCA,” said the official.

-The North Delhi Municipal Corporation’s awareness Programme will be start by pamphlets distribution in industrial areas and issuing series of advertisements in newspapers.
-Other two civic agencies—South and East Corporations are also in the process of conducting similar drives in their areas.
+The North Delhi Municipal Corporation’s awareness Programme will be started by pamphlets distribution in industrial areas and issuing a series of advertisements in newspapers.
+The other two civic agencies—South and East Corporations are also in the process of conducting similar drives in their areas.

 For more information on this, Please visit Delhi Pollution Control Committee